GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/reports/index.md

 Protected Audience API.

-Read the [developer guide](/docs/privacy-sandbox/protected-audience-api) for the full life cycle of the Protected Audience API, and refer to the Protected Audience API explainer for an in-depth proposal of [event-level reporting (temporary)](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#5-event-level-reporting-for-now).
+Read the [developer guide](/docs/privacy-sandbox/protected-audience-api) for the full life cycle of the Protected Audience API, and refer to the Protected Audience API explainer for an in-depth discussion of [event-level reporting (temporary)](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#5-event-level-reporting-for-now).

 Not a developer?
 Refer to the [Protected Audience API API overview](/docs/privacy-sandbox/protected-audience).